gpratte/react-poker-game-2022-12-22/README.md

 _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

+## step 04 notifications offcanvas
+Bring up a list of all notifications by clicking on the bell in the nav bar.

+Delete all notifications or one at a time.

 ## step 03 error notification toast
 Use a bootstrap Toast for error notifications.
 Also show notification bell and count in nav bar.